puetzp/vec2checkd/doc/configuration.md

 ### Icinga

 The Icinga API is more difficult to set up in that it _requires_ HTTPS and either HTTP Basic Auth or x509 authentication.
 Please refer to the [Icinga documentation](https://icinga.com/docs/icinga-2/latest/doc/12-icinga2-api/) in order to set up the API and a user object with an adequate set of permissions.
+Once the API is set up, configure the required parameters in the `icinga` section.

 ```yaml
 icinga: